LarsChrWiik/CE888_LarsWiik/README.md

 The dataset is not included in this repository due to its size.
 To be able to run the program:
-- Download the dataset from: https://github.com/brendenlake/omniglot
+- Download the dataset (In the Python folder) from: https://github.com/brendenlake/omniglot
-    - images_background
+    - images_background.zip
-    - images_evaluation
+    - images_evaluation.zip
     - Do NOT include images_background_small1 or images_background_small2
-- Move the dataset to the One-Shot_Learning folder.
+- Extract the zip files and move them to the One-Shot_Learning folder.
 - Run main.py

 ### About the dataset.